guisesterheim/Jenkins-As-Code/README.md

 ## 3. Activating TLS (https) and Google SSO

 1. Go for <code>ansible_config/roles/ansible-role-jenkins/defaults/main.yml</code>.
 Uncomment line 15 and change it to your final URL.
 Comment line 16
+2. Still on <code>defaults/main.yml</code>: uncomment lines 215 and 216 <code>"option: "JENKINS_ARGS""</code> and <code>"value: "--httpListenAddress=127.0.0.1""</code>
-2. Go for <code>ansible_config/roles/ansible-role-haproxy/templates/haproxy.cfg</code>.
+3. Go for <code>ansible_config/roles/ansible-role-haproxy/templates/haproxy.cfg</code>.
 Change line 33 to use your final organization's URL
+4. Go for <code>ansible_config/site.yml</code> and uncomment HAProxy role section
-3. Rebuild your image with packer (IMPORTANT!
+5. Rebuild your image with packer (IMPORTANT!
 Your new image won't work locally because you changed jenkins configuration)
-4. Go for your cloud and deploy a new instance using your just created image
+6. Go for your cloud and deploy a new instance using your just created image

 ### 3.1 - TLS: Once you have your machine up and running, connect through SSH to perform the last manual steps: TLS and SSO Google authentication: